 - whether or not the young carer wishes to continue caring

-- whether it is appropriate for them to continue caring any education, training, work or recreational activities the young carer is or wishes to participate in.
+- whether it is appropriate for them to continue caring against any education, training, work or recreational activities the young carer is or wishes to participate in.

-Where a young carer’s eligible needs are identified as requiring support, local councils will have a duty to provide support directly to the young carer or demonstrate that the ‘cared for person’s’ assessment has provided adequate care and support to prevent inappropriate care being required from the young carer.
+Where a young carer’s eligible needs are identified as requiring support, local councils will have a duty to provide support directly to the young carer or demonstrate that the ‘cared for person’s’ assessment has provided adequate care and support to prevent inappropriate care from being required from the young carer.

 Rights in employment